SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

 *[denial of service]: The act of sending so many data packets to an internet service that it crashes.
 *[spoofing]: Posing to **be** a certain party in a chain of communications and **act** (usually fraudulently) on behalf of that party having the chain believe it was in fact the original party.
 *[cookies]: a persistent and/or reusable data asset meant to store application data and/or identity information of a network/device/browser.
-*[DNS]: The Domain Name System (DNS) is the phonebook of the Internet.
+*[DNS]: The Domain Name System (DNS) is the phone book of the Internet.
 Humans access information online through domain names, like nytimes.com or espn.com.
 Web browsers interact through Internet Protocol (IP) addresses.
 DNS translates domain names to IP addresses so browsers can load Internet resources.
 *[NTP]: The Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
 *[DHCP]: Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides an Internet Protocol (IP) host with its IP address and other related configuration information such as the subnet mask and default gateway.
 RFCs 2131 and 2132 define DHCP as an Internet Engineering Task Force (IETF) standard based on Bootstrap Protocol (BOOTP), a protocol with which DHCP shares many implementation details.
 DHCP allows hosts to obtain required TCP/IP configuration information from a DHCP server.
 *[TLS]: Transport Layer Security (TLS) is a cryptographic protocol that provides end-to-end security of data sent between applications over the Internet.